ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 a key value.
 Memcached also has a key length limit.
 I don't know what it is off the top of my head, but you should try to keep the key short.
 How can we do this?
-We use a **cryptographic hash.** A cryptographic hash is guaraunteed to be unique given a unique set of input parameters.
+We use a **cryptographic hash.** A cryptographic hash is guaranteed to be unique given a unique set of input parameters.
-This means there no collisons.
+This means there no collisions.

     hash(key1) != hash(key2) # will always be true